he-pings/ansible_net_auto/README.md

 https://www.youtube.com/channel/UCXEd_waNeuE3pyGAo05ETnw

 Each video will be added as a separate branch.
-With each branch will be a sub-directory using the naming convention
+With each branch will be a sub-directory using the following naming convention

+v<<number>>-<<text>>  for example
+v3-vars
+v4-facts

-v<number>-<text>   for example v3-vars  , v4-facts etcc. where v3 = video3 as per the youtube channel.
+where v3 = video3 as per the youtube channel.